gi-no/blog_mean_stack/article2.md

 ```

 Use sort() function of mongoose(MongoDB middleware), to sort on descendant order by creation time.
-MongoDB have "_id" field on every document(RDB's record), and "_id" field is ordered by creation time.
+MongoDB has "_id" field on every document(RDB's record), and "_id" field is ordered by creation time.
 So, we can just sort by "_id" field to sort by creation time.

 limit() function limit the number of object to return.
-When query is built, call exec() function to call query.
-Query result is returned as a argument of callback function.
-So, just return the result to client.
+When the query is built, call exec() function to call query.
+Query result is returned as an argument of the callback function.
+So, just return the result to the client.

 <div id="user_authentication"></div>
 User authentication